 Each year, RCS disburses circa £1.3 million in scholarships to approximately one third of our incoming and continuing undergraduate and postgraduate students from the UK, the EU and internationally on the basis of merit and financial need.
 We have established a specific fund for incoming ‘Rest of the UK students’ on a means-tested basis as part of this total.

 Any student who accepts a place at RCS will be considered for a scholarship.
-If you are offered a place at RCS you will be sent a financial statement form to complete to be considered for scholarship.
 If you are successful at gaining a scholarship you will receive separate notification from the Finance Office.
 We aim to contact those successful applicants who have been awarded a scholarship as soon as possible after the decision has been made.